FAQs on Annual General Meetings (AGMs)

 committee members as they are also members of the

-enough attendees, try making this into a social occasion.
-Hold it
+struggling to get enough attendees, try making this into a social

-as part of a cheese and wine night or combine it with another
+occasion.
+Hold it as part of a cheese and wine night or combine it

-successful PTA event.
-An AGM needn't take long and could easily be
+with another successful PTA event.
+An AGM needn't take long and

 How can we boost attendance at our AGM?